 The Corps aims to keep New Yorkers safe by reducing the spread of the virus and helping those with confirmed COVID-19 disease separate safely from others and protect their loved ones.
 There are three key components of the work of the Corps:

-FREE, confidential and safe COVID-19 testing is available to all New Yorkers at hundreds of testing sites across the City.
-The Corps aims to test 50,000 people per day by August 1.
+At NO Cost to You, confidential and safe COVID-19 testing is available to all New Yorkers at hundreds of testing sites across the City.

 Tracing’s goal is to identify people who may have been exposed to the disease through close contact and help them find the best place to safely separate from others.
 With the help of thousands of trained public health professionals called Contact Tracers, this effort will provide support to New Yorkers who test positive for COVID-19.

 Contact Tracers will make sure that everyone who tests positive for COVID-19 and their close contacts have the resources needed to safely separate in a hotel, free of charge or at home.
 Hotels will have 24/7 monitoring by skilled nurses and clinicians, wireless internet access, all meals provided, access to mental health and wellness services, and free unlimited local phone calls to stay connected to loved ones.
 For New Yorkers that choose to safely separate at home, the Take Care team will help them with access to food and medication delivery.
 Free dog walking and pet drop-in services are also available.

 How will the NYC Test & Trace Corps ensure the privacy and security of personal information?

 The NYC Test & Trace Corps is committed to protecting the privacy and security of New Yorkers’ personal health information as required by federal, state and local law and in keeping with the NYC Health + Hospitals’ and the City Health Department’s long-time experience in guarding such information.
 The information that the NYC Test & Trace Corps receives through contact tracing is confidential and protected under the New York City Health Code.